Tax-Deductible Car and Truck Expenses

 Deducting Your Actual Expenses

 You have two options for deducting car and truck expenses.
 You can use your actual expenses, which include parking fees and tolls, interest on a vehicle loan, vehicle registration fees, personal property tax on the vehicle, lease and rental expenses, insurance, fuel and gasoline, repairs including oil changes, tires, and other routine maintenance, and depreciation.
 Different car expenses are deductible depending on the purpose of the drive.
-For example, you cannot claim interest, depreciation, insurance or repairs if you're driving for charity or medical reasons.
+For example, you cannot claim interest, depreciation, insurance or repairs if you're driving for charity or for medical reasons.

 Because expenses related to personal use or commuting are not deductible, you must calculate the percentage of your overall miles that you drove for a tax-deductible reason.
 If your overall miles were 18,000 and 9,000—or half—of those were for business purposes, you can claim a deduction for 50 percent of the above costs.